HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

       );
     ```

+2. Deploy the Iris application to HCL DX.
+For more information, see [Deploying Volt MX portlet into HCL DX](../example/mx_portlet_in_dx.md).
-2. Once the Iris changes are completed and app is deployed on HCL DX page, when the user access the web page, a window opens up to  allow client Volt MX to access the data.
-Click on **Yes** to allow the portlet to login for single sign-on.
-Refer to  [Deploying Volt MX portlet into HCL DX](../example/mx_portlet_in_dx.md) for more details.
+         After deploying the application, when the user goes to a web page, a window appears asking for permission to allow the client Volt MX to access the data.

+3. Click **Yes** to allow the portlet to login for single sign-on.